gene-levitzky/solsticejs/Architecture/RoadMap.md

 The Client/Server Game Session pair will maintain communication between each other via a WebSocket connection.

+### Security

+As soon as a user logs in to our website, they will be provided with a cookie that stores their usename, their logged in status, and some encrypted key that can be verified by our server to authenticate the user.
+During gameplay, we'll be using WebSockets, so security shouldn't be a concern.

 ### *More To Come*

 ## Game State Data